jaysomani/Connected-experiences-for-consumers/README.md

 ✔️Our App name M-Cos(My-Cosmetics) help users to feel connected with  brands products using unique features of our app.<br>
 ✔️M-Cos can help customers to take a trial of the  product in Real-Time with the help of  Augmented Reality Technology.<br>
-✔️m-cos provides personalized experience to users according to their regular shopping & the loyalty points.<br>
+✔️M-cos provides personalized experience to users according to their regular shopping & the loyalty points.<br>
 ✔️Some amazing features including server based WhatsApp chatbot, user-friendly layout, location of offline stores, Augmented Reality.<br>

 <h2>Technology Stack</h2><br>